iamqaasim/iamqaasim/README.md

 <details>
 <summary> <h2> 👨‍💻 iamqaasim's Coding Journey </h2> </summary>
-  At a young age I had a curious mind, I enjoyed building and creating things.
-My dream was to become an 'inventor'.
-This later matured into a passion for  Science, Technology.
-Initially I wanted to become an engineer of some sort, because its the closest thing to being an inventor.
-However my circumstances lead me towards pursuing a degree in Data Sciene instead.
-Althought analysing data is an insterest of mine I felt like there was something missing. <br /> <br />
+  From a young age, I possessed a curious mind and enjoyed building and creating things.
+My aspirations initially centered around becoming an inventor, which later developed into a passion for science and technology.
+Initially, I wanted to pursue engineering since it was the closest field to invention.
+However, due to circumstances, I ended up pursuing a degree in Data Science instead.
+While analyzing data intrigued me, I felt like something was missing. <br />

-  During the end of my degree the pandemic hit and I was stuck at home, with lots of free time.
-So instead of sitting around doing nothing I decided to teach myself coding, but as a complete stranger to programing I had no clue where to start.
-I talked to some of my Computer Science friends and I ended up learning python through YouTube videos and free online courses.
-Ater which I picked up a secondary interest in machine Learning (ML) as as Artificial intelligence (AI). <br />
+  Towards the end of my degree, the pandemic struck and I found myself with plenty of free time.
+Rather than waste it, I decided to teach myself coding.
+However, being a complete novice to programming, I had no idea where to begin.
+Thankfully, some of my Computer Science friends provided guidance and I learned Python through YouTube videos and free online courses.
+Through this process, I developed a secondary interest in machine learning (ML) and artificial intelligence (AI). <br />

-  In pursuit of this new found interests I realised that the thing I was missing was having an outlet for my creative side.
-Within a few weeks I used python skills to help me in my studies, which improved my marks exponentially.
-After which I was so eager to learn more that I considered pursuing a 2nd degree in Computer Science or Robotics, but then I came across an online Software Engineering programe.
-It was a free year program which I thought was a good idea to do part time while I work.
-I applied and got accepted the same day. <br />
+  In the pursuit of these newfound interests, I realized that I lacked an outlet for my creative side.
+Within a few weeks, I used my Python skills to enhance my studies, which led to exponential improvements in my marks.
+This spurred me to seek out further knowledge, even to the point of considering pursuing a second degree in Computer Science or Robotics.
+But, then I discovered an online Software Engineering program that offered a free year-long course.
+I applied and was accepted on the same day. <br />

-  After joining this program I've learnt so much about how to write code, the application of programing, how computers work, the infrastructure behind the internet and much more.
-I intend to continue my journy forward in hopes to push towards the field of ML and AI development. <br />
+  Since joining this program, I have gained extensive knowledge about programming, its applications, how computers work, the internet's infrastructure, and much more.
+Moving forward, I intend to continue my journey and hope to specialize in the field of ML and AI development. <br />
 </details>